crudbug/simple-rootkit/README.md

 <img src="trust.gif"></img>

-A simple example "trusting trust" type attack via kernel module, with highly detailed comments.
+A simple attack via kernel module, with highly detailed comments.

 Here we'll compile a kernel module which intercepts every "read" system call, searches for a string and replaces it if it looks like the gcc compiler or the python interpreter.
 This is meant to demonstrate how a compromised system can build a malicious binary from perfectly safe source code.